Counties Impacted

 EIS Re-evaluation

 The original EIS for this section of U.S. Route 63 underwent a re-evaluation that was completed and approved by the Federal Highway Administration in June 2025.
-A National Environmental Policy Act re-evaluation was necessary because existing conditions, possible solutions, potential impacts, and related mitigation measures may have changed since the 2009 EIS.
+A National Environmental Policy Act (NEPA) re-evaluation was necessary because existing conditions, possible solutions, potential impacts, and related mitigation measures may have changed since the 2009 EIS.

 Based on requests by local residents, MoDOT reconsidered one of the options not selected as the preferred alternative during the original study.
-The analysis concluded there were no notable differences, as the optional segment considered during the original EIS did not present a less impactful alternative.
+The analysis concluded the optional segment considered during the original EIS did not present a less impactful alternative.
 As a result, no changes were made to the preferred alternative.

 milestone_icon